yusefrich/energisa-website/wordpress/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 3.1.2 =
+* We now make sure you cant use a meta-name for a field that is a reserved query var in WP. which would result in an unexpected behaviour
+* Fixed a potential php error regarding a filter
+* We now scroll to the top of a success form submit through js and not through anchor
+* Fixed a conflict with reCAPTCHA and Paid Member Subscriptions

 = 3.1.1 =
 * Security update
 * Fixed a compatibility issue with PMS and redirect url